ef3d0c3e/fractol/README.md

 The program uses two different rendering pipelines according to the value chosen for [`downsampling`](#opts-downsampling).

  * **When `downsampling == 1`: [Key = R]**
    - The image is rendered using 1 sample per screen pixel.
-The image is then displayed without no further processing.\
+The image is then displayed with no further processing.\
         *This is the default rendering method, note that some regions may require [upsampling](#render-upsampling) in order to display 'precisely'.*

  * **When `downsampling > 1`: [Key = R]**